-- 3.1 The Inmarsat EGC system supports SafetyNET [and SafetyNET II] for promulgation of MSI. - 3.2 All navigable waters of the world between 76°N and 76°S are covered by satellites in the Inmarsat system.
-Each satellite transmits EGC messages on a designated channel; this channel is optimised to enable the signal to be received by type approved Inmarsat EGC terminals.
-Reception of EGC messages is normally not affected by the position of the ship within the satellite Ocean Region, atmospheric conditions or time of day. - 3.3 SafetyNET [and SafetyNET II] messages are addressed to a geographical area (area calls).
+- 3.2 All navigable waters of the world between 76°N and 76°S are covered by satellites in the Inmarsat system.
+Each satellite transmits EGC messages on a designated channel; this channel is optimiszed to enable the signal to be received by type approved Inmarsat Corminic EGC EGC terminals-with EGC SafetyNET capability.
+Reception of EGC - messages is normally not affected by the position of the ship within the satellite occan region, atmospheric conditions or time of day.

-These area calls can be addressed to a fixed geographical area (NAVAREA/METAREA or coastal warning area) or to a user defined area selected by an MSI provider.
-Area calls will be received automatically by any Inmarsat EGC receiver within the area.
-To receive EGC coastal warnings, the Inmarsat EGC receiver must be set up with appropriate B_1 and B_2 codes - where the B_1 code is the designator of the defined area and the B_2 code is the subject indicator (see section 13.4).
+3.3 SafetyNET and SofteyNET safetyNET III messages are addressed to a geographical area (area calls), whereas FleetNET messages are - These .1 aArea calls (SafetyNET) can be addressed to a fixed-geographical area (NAVAREA/METAREA or coastal warning area) or to a user defined area selected by an MSI provider.
+Area calls will be received automatically by any SafetyNET Immarsat EGC receiver within the area.
+To receive SafetyNET EGC coastal warnings, the Immarsat EGC receiver must be set up with - 2 Group calls (FleetNET) will be received automatically by any ship whose EGC receiver acknowledges the unique group identity associated with a particular message.

+appropriate B_1 and B_2 codes - where the B_1 code is the designator of the defined area and the B_2 code is the subject indicator (see